The Sunday Best is a collection of articles I’ve curated for your reading pleasure.

 I like how my radiologist friend, The Happy Philosopher, uses post-it note graphing technology to aid us all in Understanding the Relationship Between Utility, Happiness, and Cost.

-He’s not a physician, but the Gen Y Finance Guy earns as much or more than most of us.
+Gen Y Finance Guy earns as much or more than most of us.
 He also retweets all my new posts (yep, I noticed), scoring bonus points!
 He also plans on making Big Money Moves in 2017 — Putting Over $250,000 to Work.

 The Biglaw Investor is another serial retweeter, and happens to be really smart with money.
 He recently shared How to Know if You’re Saving Enough.
 My recommendation challenge to physicians is to live on half.